It’s one of the most frequently asked questions in health and fitness: How do I lose fat and gain muscle at the same time?

 There is also a chance that these individuals are insulin-resistant.
 Put simply, this means their fat cells “don’t want” more energy [2].

-When these individuals strength train, it sends a powerful growth stimulus to their muscles.
-This will improve their insulin sensitivity and nutrient uptake within muscle cells [2].
+When these individuals strength-train, a powerful growth stimulus is sent to their muscles.
+This improves their insulin sensitivity and nutrient uptake within muscle cells [2].

 At the same time, their fat cells will remain insulin-resistant.
 So, calories are more likely to go to muscle cells [2].

 These functions lead to simultaneous muscle gain and body fat loss in these individuals.
-The transformations of these individuals can be pretty impressive — it appears as if the body takes calories out of fat cells and uses them to build muscle.
+Their transformations can be pretty impressive—it appears as if the body takes calories out of fat cells and uses them to build muscle.

-It’s essential to keep in mind, however, that this only works if both factors are present: the individual is a strength training beginner, and they carry a higher percentage of body fat.
+It’s essential to remember, however, that this only works if both factors are present: the individual is a strength training beginner and has a higher percentage of body fat.

 Someone new to strength training but relatively lean doesn’t have enough fat to “shunt” to the muscle.